hapham258/IMU_Orientation_Estimation_by_EKF/README.md

 Orientation Estimation from raw IMU data (gyroscope, accelerometer, magnetometer) using EKF, implemented in Matlab.

 ## Summary
 This work is part of my final project in the course Optimal Control, taught by Dr. Hao Vinh-Nguyen.
+Glad to receive 9.5/10.0 for this quaternion-based estimator :)

 ## Results
 free2.log